Le lien vers cette page a été envoyé avec succès aux destinataires.

 Territorial (FPT)

-You must be position of activity, secondment or parental leave for maternity leave.
+You must be in employment, posting or parental leave to benefit from maternity leave.

-If your pregnancy occurs during parental leave, your parental leave automatically ends on the date from which you are granted maternity leave.
+If your pregnancy occurs during parental leave, your parental leave automatically ends on the date from which you take maternity leave.

-Maternity leave is automatically granted upon request to your duty manager.
+Maternity leave is automatically granted when you request it from your head of department.

 Your application must be accompanied by a certificate issued by the doctor or midwife following your pregnancy.
-This certificate certifies the pregnancy status and specifies the presumed date of delivery.
+This certificate attests to the state of pregnancy and specifies the presumed date of delivery.

 You cannot give up your maternity leave.
-Even if you do not ask for it, you are placed on maternity leave.
+Even if you don't ask, you're put on maternity leave.

 How long is the leave?